That thin gash amidst the clouds;

 - Determinator: The protagonist defies the will of god to satisfy his own goals.

-- Everything Trying to Kill You: Yellow blocks, spikes, buzz saws, block sides, grass, and butterflies can all kill you, once the laws are active.
+- Everything Trying to Kill You: Yellow blocks, spikes, buzz saws, block sides, grass, butterflies , and walking left can all kill you, once the laws are active.
 Except the spikes and saws, which are always lethal.

-- Exact Words: One infamous law: "Thou shalt not WALK left."
-Jumping and/or falling left, on the other hand...
+- Exact Words: One infamous law: "Thou shalt not walk left."
+That does mean walk — moving left by any other method is fine.

 - Fake Difficulty: The Book of Laws invoke this.
 Eventually you get a law that forbids you from re-reading the book of laws.
 The deity DOES mention that he's never had to utilize the book before.
 The book shatters on the last stage thus permitting you to walk left and touch the sides of blocks once more.
 Also, see Interface Screw.